menu icon

 Love this Cocktail?
 Here are more Cocktail Recipes to Try:

-• a photo of grapefruit gin cocktail final shot
+• a photo of grapefruit gin cocktail on a glass tray garnished with grapefruit twist.

 • Papaya Mandarin Rum Cocktail-020